poenmasem/GetPrivacy/README.md

 Related:
 * [Awesome Privacy](https://github.com/pluja/awesome-privacy#video-and-audio) - A curated list of services and alternatives that respect your privacy because PRIVACY MATTERS.

 * [Awesome Windows](https://github.com/Awesome-Windows/Awesome#audio) - An awesome & curated list of best applications and tools for Windows.
-(Choose FOSS softwares, as much as possible)
+(Choose FOSS softwares as much as possible)

 ### File Converter
 - [Handbrake](https://handbrake.fr/) - HandBrake is a tool for converting video from nearly any format to a selection of modern, widely supported codecs.
 Can also be used for compressing videos.